 Physical Agility Testing

 Physical fitness, particularly the ability to perform arduous physical tasks under stressful circumstances, is an essential function of every line-member.
 If you are not able to pass NFPD’s physical fitness test, you may be at risk in certain emergency situations and also may endanger the lives and safety of other members and the public.
-Your employment/service may not be continued if you are unable to pass required physical fitness examinations in accordance with the procedures set forth in NFPD’s SOGs.
+Your employment/service may not be continued if you are unable to pass required physical fitness examinations in accordance with the procedures set forth in NFPD’s SOPs.

 Confidentiality of Protected Health Information.